PrintReleaf Communication & Claims Guidance

 5. EPN’s LCA is specific to North America.
 What methodology do you use to calculate the number of trees to be planted in other areas?

-Per the PrintReleaf Standard we use the size of the tree species at maturity as published by i-Tree Database, Global Tree Search, and/or Useful Tropical Plants Database, in combination with localized ground level intelligence provided by our certified reforestation partner organizations.
+Per the PrintReleaf Standard we use the size of the tree species at maturity as published by i-Tree Database, Global Tree Search, Useful Tropical Plants Database, and other resources in combination with localized ground level intelligence provided by our certified reforestation partner organizations.
 We then normalize these trees to the average tree used in EPN’s calculations

 6. Why do some PrintReleaf Certificates report fractional trees reforested, for example, 12.6 trees?